ryanm-plastic-recycling/Maintenance-Dashboard/README.md

 The dashboard itself lives in `public/index.html` and is styled with basic CSS.
 JavaScript in the page fetches data from the endpoints above and renders it in a table.

+## ETL & Scheduling

+The `etl.js` script pulls data from Limble and merges it into Azure SQL.
+It now tracks incremental watermarks for tasks, labor and asset fields, writes failed rows to `bad_rows.json` and logs summary counts.
+A stub `notifyFailures()` is invoked if more than ten rows fail.

+To automate runs there is a simple `cron.sh` and accompanying `Dockerfile`.
+The container installs cron and schedules the ETL to run daily at midnight.

 ## Setup